 Lymphoscintigraphy is a technique for mapping the lymphatic pathway to track whether melanoma cells have metastasized from the primary melanoma tumor to the local lymph nodes.
 A small amount of a harmless radioactive substance is injected at the site of the melanoma to trace the flow of lymph fluid draining from it to the nodes.
 Then, with the help of a scanner, the drainage pattern of the lymph fluid is determined.

-Most often, a second lymphatic mapping technique is then also used to increase certainty: Blue dye is injected into the skin around the tumor, and the dye passes into the lymph fluid, tracing its path.
+Most often, a second lymphatic mapping technique is also used to increase certainty: Blue dye is injected into the skin around the tumor, and the dye passes into the lymph fluid, tracing its path.
 The blue color is picked up first by the node closest to the tumor, which is referred to as the sentinel node.
 Sometimes there are one or more other sentinel nodes as well, which should also show up in the dye and radioactive tracer tests.
 Armed with the findings from this lymphatic mapping, the surgeon can at first remove only the sentinel nodes.

 Microscopic nodal involvement

-Research is now also exploring special biochemical techniques that can identify those melanoma cells that do not show up in the course of routine microscopic examination and sentinel node biopsy.
+Research is now also exploring special biochemical techniques that can identify melanoma cells that do not show up in the course of routine microscopic examination and sentinel node biopsy.

 Local vs. Distant Spread

 Once the disease has advanced to Stage IV, melanoma cells have traveled through the body via the bloodstream or lymph vessels, going far from the original tumor site.
 They may have reached distant lymph nodes or invaded the internal organs.
-This can be in addition to or instead of in-transit metastases or local spread to the regional lymph nodes.
-In local forms of the disease, the metastases can reach skin or subcutaneous tissue more than 2 cm from the primary tumor, but not beyond the regional lymph nodes.

-When distant metastases are suspected, they can be traced by scans of the chest, head, abdomen, and pelvis with a CT (computed tomography) scan in which special X-ray equipment and a computer program show a cross-section of body tissues or organs; an MRI (magnetic resonance imaging) scan that uses a magnet instead of X rays to create a map of the patient’s body and brain; and by PET (positron emission tomography), an evolving radiographic technique.
-For PET scanning, radioactive sugar, the basic carbohydrate utilized by the body for energy, is injected intravenously into the patient.
+When distant metastases are suspected, they can be traced by scans of the chest, head, abdomen and pelvis with a CT (computed tomography) scan in which special X-ray equipment and a computer program show a cross-section of body tissues or organs; an MRI (magnetic resonance imaging) scan that uses a magnet instead of X rays to create a map of the patient’s body and brain; and by PET (positron emission tomography), an evolving radiographic technique.
+For PET scanning, radioactive sugar, the basic carbohydrate utilized by the body for energy, is infused intravenously into the patient.
 This sugar may be taken up rapidly by any melanoma cells that are present.